Charities and COVID-19

 The FBT rebate is a rebate on the tax (i.e. a tax discount) that employers pay on non-salary benefits.
-As at 1 July 2020, employers that are entitled to the fringe benefit rebate can have their FBT Legal responsibility, enforced by civil or criminal courts. reduced by a rebate equal to 47 per cent of the gross FBT payable.
+As at 1 July 2021, employers that are entitled to the fringe benefit rebate can have their FBT liability reduced by a rebate equal to 47 per cent of the gross FBT payable.
 The rebate for each employee can be claimed until the total grossed-up taxable value of the fringe benefits provided to an employee exceeds $30 000.

 Fringe Benefits Tax exemption

 The FBT exemption is a more extensive tax concession that is available for certain not-for-profit organisations, including PBIs, health promotion charities, public and non-profit hospitals, and public ambulance services.
-The fringe benefit exemption completely exempts employers from having to pay FBT on non-salary benefits up to a certain limit per employee, and therefore makes it financially viable to The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. salary packaging to employees.
+The fringe benefit exemption completely exempts employers from having to pay FBT on non-salary benefits up to a certain limit per employee, and therefore makes it financially viable to offer salary packaging to employees.
 As with the fringe benefit rebate, each employee can access the fringe benefit exemption until the total grossed-up taxable value of the fringe benefits provided to an employee exceeds $30 000.

-More information about the FBT is available from the ATO (see ‘Contacts’ at the end of this chapter).
+More information about the FBT is available from the Australian Tax Office.

 Goods and Services Tax